 - DR. HENRY LYMAN ABBOTT MEMORIAL SCHOLARSHIP, established in memory of Dr. Henry L. Abbott, a friend of Heidelberg, is to be awarded to a junior or senior in pre-medical studies who has attained a 3.5 cumulative grade point average and who intends to enter medical school.
-The recipient must be an American citizen, of good character, deserving and recommended by a member of the pre-medical - 154 faculty.

-- THE MARY R. ADAIR MEMORIAL SCHOLARSHIP, established in 1982, is awarded to academically qualified and deserving students. - MR. AND MRS. J. EARL ADAMS SCHOLARSHIP, established in 1982, is awarded to deserving students. - O. W. ANDERSON SCHOLARSHIP, established in 1980, aids worthy students majoring in business administration. - DIANE P. ARMSTRONG MEMORIAL SCHOLARSHIP IN EDUCATION, established in 2015, is awarded to a sophomore, junior or senior education major with a 3.25 cumulative grade point average and in need of financial assistance.

-ALICE C. ARNOLD SCHOLARSHIP, established in 1988, is used to assist worthy and deserving students.
-GEORGE AND JENNIE BACHMAN SCHOLARSHIP, established in 1970, is used to help deserving students.

-- MARSHALL AND FLORENCE '22 BACON SCHOLARSHIP, established in 2007 through the estate of Florence Bacon, benefits deserving students. - THE DARRYLL R. BAUCHERT, SR. ENDOWED PRINCIPAL TRUMPET CHAIR, established in 2019 in honor of Darryll's long-time friend, Music Maestro Jon Waters, is to be awarded to a student trumpet player in the symphonic band. - MARTHA A. KONRAD-BAUCHERT, R.N.
+The recipient must be an American citizen, of good character, deserving and recommended by a member of the pre-medical faculty. - THE MARY R. ADAIR MEMORIAL SCHOLARSHIP, established in 1982, is awarded to academically qualified and deserving students. - MR. AND MRS. J. EARL ADAMS SCHOLARSHIP, established in 1982, is awarded to deserving students. - O. W. ANDERSON SCHOLARSHIP, established in 1980, aids worthy students majoring in business administration. - DIANE P. ARMSTRONG MEMORIAL SCHOLARSHIP IN EDUCATION, established in 2015, is awarded to a sophomore, junior or senior education major with a 3.25 cumulative grade point average and in need of financial assistance. - ALICE C. ARNOLD SCHOLARSHIP, established in 1988, is used to assist worthy and deserving students.
+GEORGE AND JENNIE BACHMAN SCHOLARSHIP, established in 1970, is used to help deserving students. - MARSHALL AND FLORENCE '22 BACON SCHOLARSHIP, established in 2007 through the estate of Florence Bacon, benefits deserving students. - THE DARRYLL R. BAUCHERT, SR. ENDOWED PRINCIPAL TRUMPET CHAIR, established in 2019 in honor of Darryll's long-time friend, Music Maestro Jon Waters, is to be awarded to a student trumpet player in the symphonic band. - MARTHA A. KONRAD-BAUCHERT, R.N.
 ENDOWED NURSING SCHOLARSHIP was established in 2020.
 Due to her love of nursing, Martha created this scholarship to contribute to the profession after retiring with 47 years as a recovery room nurse.
-This scholarship goes to a student who is a full-time BSN major.

-BECK-MEIER SCHOLARSHIP, established in 1983, is awarded to a pre-medical student.

-- HARRY ROBERT BEHRENS MUSIC SCHOLARSHIP, established in 1970, provides scholarships for first-year students entering the Department of Music. - LEX BERSON SCHOLARSHIP, established by the Berson family, is awarded each year to a political science major. - THE BISHOP FAMILY SCHOLARSHIP, established in 2013, is awarded to two or more business administration, accounting, or economics majors in the sophomore, junior or senior year who can show evidence of summer job/school earnings. - THE HAROLD E. AND MARGARET M. BOEHM SCHOLARSHIP is awarded annually to one or more full-time students who are sophomores or juniors, who are academically qualified, deserving and in financial need. - THE ROBERT B. BOLENBAUGH MEMORIAL SCHOLARSHIP, established in 1992, is awarded to one or more full-time academically qualified and deserving students of financial need.
-The recipient(s) shall also maintain a "B" average. - THE LUKE AND DORIS BOWDLER SCHOLARSHIP, established in 2002 by Luke, class of 1941, and Doris, class of 1942, long-time supporters of Heidelberg University, this scholarship will benefit a deserving student.
+This scholarship goes to a student who is a full-time BSN major. - BECK-MEIER SCHOLARSHIP, established in 1983, is awarded to a pre-medical student. - JACK BERTOLINO MEMORIAL SIGMA TAU NU SCHOLARSHIP, established in 2022, in honor of Jack Bertolino class of 1952, is awarded to an active member of Sigma Tau Nu in good standing with a minimum 2.5 GPA.
+Preference to members with demonstrated financial need at any academic level. - HARRY ROBERT BEHRENS MUSIC SCHOLARSHIP, established in 1970, provides scholarships for first-year students entering the Department of Music. - LEX BERSON SCHOLARSHIP, established by the Berson family, is awarded each year to a political science major. - THE BISHOP FAMILY SCHOLARSHIP, established in 2013, is awarded to two or more business administration, accounting, or economics majors in the sophomore, junior or senior year who can show evidence of summer job/school earnings. - THE HAROLD E. AND MARGARET M. BOEHM SCHOLARSHIP is awarded annually to one or more full-time students who are sophomores or juniors, who are academically qualified, deserving and in financial need. - THE ROBERT B. BOLENBAUGH MEMORIAL SCHOLARSHIP, established in 1992, is awarded to one or more full-time academically qualified and deserving students of financial need.
+The recipient(s) shall also maintain a "B" average.